yatharthb97/fluorosim/Notes/Diffusion.md

+### → Everything about diffusion, update schemes, and dynamics of the system

 # Diffusion

 As diffusion does not require an external energy source for the transport of particles, it is also called **passive transport**.